Donald Trump Calls Putin’s Denial Of Russian Election Interference ‘Strong And Powerful’

 Senator John McCain called Trump’s commentary “one of the most disgraceful performances by an American president in memory.”

-Former U.S. intelligence chiefs John Brennan, Chuck Hagel, James Clapper, and Michael Hayden came out and condemned Trump’s stance at the press conference, as previously reported by The Inquisitr.
+Former U.S. intelligence chiefs John Brennan, Chuck Hagel, James Clapper, and Michael Hayden came out and condemned Trump’s stance at the press conference, as previously reported by the Inquisitr.

 Brennan, the former director of the CIA, referred to Trump’s stance at the conference as “nothing short of treasonous.”
 He also said that his performance at the press conference “rises to & exceeds the threshold of ‘high crimes & misdemeanors.'”
 His tweets suggested that Trump is “wholly in the pocket of Putin.”

-The former Director of National Intelligence under Obama, James Clapper, called situation Monday “unbelievable” and “disturbing.”
+The former director of National Intelligence under Obama, James Clapper, called situation Monday “unbelievable” and “disturbing.”
 He said that Trump appeared “essentially capitulated” and “intimidated” by Putin, and did so before the entire world.

 Former Defense Secretary Chuck Hagel said he believes that Trump “failed America today.”